scikit-build/scikit-build-core/docs/configuration.md

 :::

-By default, any `LICENSE*`, `COPYING*`, or `COPYRIGHT*` file in the root of the build directory will be picked up.
-You can specify an exact list of files if you prefer, or if you your license file is in a different directory.
-The files must have unique names.
+By default, any `LICEN[CS]E*`, `COPYING*`, `NOTICE*`, or `AUTHORS*` file in the root of the build directory will be picked up.
+You can specify an exact list of files if you prefer, or if your license file is in a different directory.
 Globbing patterns are supported.

 ```toml
 [tool.scikit-build]